 A good marketing strategy helps you guide the customer journey

-Potential customers may discover your company anywhere, but your goal is to bring them to your website, where you have complete control over the customer experience.
+Potential customers may discover your company anywhere, but your primary goal should be to attract them to your website, where you have ultimate control over the user experience.
 Think of your website as the hub and every other platform (social media, paid advertising, blog content, etc.) as a pathway leading to it.
 Of course, there’s no point in attracting visitors that then leave your site without eventually converting into customers.

 Your online content, on and off your website, also needs to be designed to methodically build trust.
-Blogs, podcasts, videos, infographics, and other creative content educates and informs potential customers and empowers them to make well-informed decisions about trying your product or services.
+Blogs, podcasts, videos, infographics, and other creative content that educates and informs potential customers, and empowers them to make well-informed decisions about trying your product or services.
 Your website should be a wealth of helpful, creative content that establishes you as an authority on your subject.

 Becoming a strategy-first business